 24 virtual office games to bring back that Friday feeling

-So we’ve decided to put together our list of favorite games you can play, from new ideas that require just a bit of imagination, to fully digitalized versions of classic board games that you already know and love.
+So we’ve decided to put together our list of favorite virtual games you can play with the office, from new ideas that require just a bit of imagination, to fully digitalized versions of classic board games that you already know and love.

 1. The virtual scavenger hunt